iPadOS 15: New features, compatibility, release date

 iPadOS 15 was introduced at Apple’s annual Worldwide Developers Conference,

 The iPadOS 15 developer beta program started on the same day as the keynote, June 7.
-In July, Apple will release the public beta of iPadOS 15 and will be followed by a release to the general public in the fall, probably around September.
+On June 30, Apple released the public beta of iPadOS 15.